techannihilation/upspring/README.md

 # Upspring the Spring RTS model editor

-Upspring is a model editor for .3do and .s3o files, it's able to convert from .3do to .s3o it can handle .3ds as well.
+Upspring is a model editor for .3do and .s3o files, it's able to convert from .3do to .s3o, it can handle .3ds as well.

 ## Features

 - Model editing and texturing via it's GUI.
-- LUA API via "--run" flag as well as lua plugins.
+- LUA API via the "--run" option as well as lua plugins.

+## CMD usage

+- Open with:

+    ```bash
+    Upspring ~/.spring/games/TA.sdd/objects3d/cdevastator.3do
+    ```

+- Run lua script with arguments, everything after "--" is passed as "args" to lua.

+    ```bash
+    Upspring --run runscripts/convert.lua -- ~/.spring/games/TA.sdd/objects3d/cdevastator.3do
+    ```

 ## Authors